2001-Thu Feb 23 13:49:58 MST 2017

 food allergies or food reactions that may result in periodic bacterial imbalances.

 How do you determine which probiotics are right for your pet?
 Some researchers believe that probiotics should be derived from the species in which they will be used.
-In other words, pets should be given probiotics isolated only from
+In other words, pets should be given probiotics isolated only from dog and

 digestive systems.
 But products containing human-derived bacteria have been shown to have beneficial effects in animals as well.